On-Page SEO: What It Is and How to Do It

 "KD%" column highlighted in keywords list

-They often have lower search volume but lower keyword difficulty.
-Which means they can be easier to rank for.
+Also target less competitive long-tail keywords.
+They often have lower volume but are easier to rank for.

-• Incorporate keywords naturally into your content (and avoid keyword stuffing)
+• Include relevant keywords naturally (avoid keyword stuffing)

 Further reading: What Is Quality Content & How to Create It